Yuri-M-Dias/commonplace/README.md

 - **"[...]
 Of course, if an adult asks what a child wants to accomplish in swimming, the child may say 'I want to win the Olympics', but this is more to impress or please the adults than really to announce the child's own intentions.
 When younger athletes talk about such goals, they are sharing fantasies, not announcing plans; and fantasies are more often enjoyed in their unreality than in their fulfillment "**, Daniel F. Chambliss, [this paper](https://fermatslibrary.com/s/the-mundanity-of-excellence-an-ethnographic-report-on-stratification-and-olympic-swimmers#email-newsletter)
 - **"If someone does not understand the problem, they should not be allowed to program a solution for it."**, from [here](https://edgecoders.com/software-engineering-is-different-from-programming-b108c135af26), but I can't find a reliable source for it.
 - **"The metaphor would also become more realistic if we imagine that there is not just one hand daintily exploring the urn: instead, picture a crowd of scuffling prospectors shoving in their arms in hopes of gold and glory and citations."**, Nick Bolstrom, Vulnerable World Hypothesis, [work in progress](https://nickbostrom.com/papers/vulnerable.pdf)
+- **"I understand that you do not like what I am doing.
+Please understand that I don't care at all whether you like it."**, Hossenfelder, Sabine, [her blog](http://backreaction.blogspot.com/2019/02/particle-physicists-surprised-to-find-i.html?showComment=1549257240325#c3779486486102679997)

 ## Português

 -   **"Algo errado não está certo."**, Metaleiro, Jesus Playboy, 2016